-Job Title: Marine Biologist and PhD Candidate
+Role: Marine Biologist and PhD Candidate

-Organisation: Stellenbosch University/ SEA Token
+Company: Stellenbosch University/ SEA Token

-- What inspired you to pursue a career in marine conservation?
+1. What inspired you to pursue a career in marine conservation?

 I can’t pinpoint an exact moment when I decided to go for a career in marine conservation and biology.
 I just remember watching a whole lot of marine documentaries when I was about 10 years old, which mesmerized me.
-The feeling of adoration for the ocean started to grow and ever since then I just knew that marine research was my goal and destiny.
+The feeling of adoration for the ocean started to grow and ever since then I just knew that marine research was my goal and destiny

-- What steps did you take/are you taking to achieve your career goals?
+2. What steps did you take or are you currently taking to achieve your career goals?

-- How did you land your current job/position?
+3. How did you obtain your current position?

 There was a post in the ‘Marine Biologist network and jobs’ Facebook group from Alistair Sharp where he mentioned that he had Master and PhD projects in South Africa available.
 So I reached out to him, we chatted a bit and he was so happy with my experience in shark ecology in South Africa that he passed me on to my now supervisor.
-So in hindsight I was pretty lucky.
+So in hindsight I was pretty lucky

-- Which part of your job do you enjoy the most?
+4. Which part of your job do you enjoy the most?

 The same happened when I was a sea turtle biologist for Olive Ridley Project in the Maldives, where I took photo ID shots of sea turtles.
 Many of the turtles were residents to the local reefs and I saw some of them every day.
 I knew exactly how I could approach the different animals and I knew which ones didn’t like company.
 I even could tell when there was a shift in their behaviour.

-- Are there aspects of your position which make you feel that you are really ‘making a difference’?
+5. Are there aspects of your position which make you feel that you are really ‘making a difference’?

 As a marine biologist you always hope to make a difference and sometimes it doesn’t feel like it.
 However even the smallest impact can bring about change.
 So I love when I talk to the public and I see one persons love for the marine environment awaken and even their habits changing.

 For every trade or purchase of their cryptocurrency SEA a 2% tax will be deducted which will then finance ocean conservation project.
-SEAstarter is the kickstarter platform for this endeavour, where research projects will receive bigger funds to enable their research.
+SEAstarter is the Kickstarter platform for this endeavour, where research projects will receive bigger funds to enable their research.
 Without this great initiative I would have not been able to fund my research and would have needed to wait for other grant opportunities or even take up a student loan.

-- What do you know now that you wish you knew when you were starting out?
+6. What do you know now that you wish you knew when you were starting out?

 I still don’t really care about money and getting a high salary but you need to live right?
 There are several aspects to the problem.
 One: There is very few jobs with very high competition.
 Two: There is not enough money provided for research, since it is not really a profitable industry.
 Three is the biggest problem: There are jobs which require you to have a full set of experience and a degree and they are UNPAID!
 These jobs rely on the fact that you are passionate about what you do and that you care more about the ocean than about money.
 This exploitation is a huge problem.
 But it is not all bad as there is a growing interest in marine conservation in the world, which provides more and more positions for biologists such as us.

-- Are there any skills you never thought you would need but did?
+7. Are there any skills you never thought you would need but did?

-- What advice would you give to budding marine conservationists?
+8. What advice would you give to budding marine conservationists?

 The one advice that I give every budding marine conservationist is to get hands on experience.
 Study programmes are all nice and well and will provide you with the theoretical knowledge that you need for research and conservation.
 At the same time, it is as important if not even more important to work with the animals in the field, learn monitoring methods and specially to interact with local communities.
 See what is really happening out there, talk to the people that interact with the animals every day like fishermen or tourist operators.
 They hold crucial knowledge about changes in behaviour or the ecosystem

-- What is your favourite marine creature and why?
+9. What is your favourite marine creature and why?

-- What is your most unforgettable moment in the sea?
+10. What is your most unforgettable moment in the sea?

-I was volunteering for Oceans Research in South Africa and I think it was my fifth day there that I went out on the small research vessel towards the small Seal Island off Mosselbaai.
+I was volunteering for Oceans Research in South Africa and on my fifth day I went out towards the small Seal Island off Mosselbaai.
 I waited anxiously and then one of the crew members exclaimed: “Shark!” and there it was, my first ever eye to eye encounter with a great white shark.
 It was a juvenile male of around 2.7 m or 9 feet who calmly cruised around our boat.
 Luckily the moment was even better than my expectations.
 I was so happy I cried.
 It is till today one of the best moments in my life.